 |Restrictions||No camera is allowed to carry to the dam.|

 |Entry Fees||Rs.
 10 for adult and 5 for Kids|

 Surrounded by mountains and greenery, this place provides an enchanting view.
 Idukki valley has diversified offerings such as Idukki wildlife sanctuary, underground tunnels, dams, water reservoir, Hill View Park, waterfalls and Periyar River.

 Hill View Park at Idukki

-It is suggested that you visit this place during noon.
+It is suggested that you visit this place at noon.
 You will be able to witness the lush greenery and the beautiful arch structure.

-Kerala, known as God’s own country, guarded by Western Ghats at one side and the Arabian Sea on the other side is very rich in its flora and fauna.
+Kerala, known as God’s own country, is guarded by the Western Ghats on one side and the Arabian Sea on the other side is very rich in its flora and fauna.
 The land of beauty and wonders has got to be on your bucket list.

 Travel Tips for a First Time Visitor to Chathurangapara View Point & Kerala

 People travel Kerala throughout the year but I would recommend visiting the Chathurangapara view point during monsoons.
 Monsoon makes it heavenly with Mother nature ostentatiously rich in greenery.